-Mr. Marcus was named President and Chief Operating Officer in December 2010.
-He had served most recently as Senior Executive Vice President and Chief Financial Officer.
-His many accomplishments at Time Warner Cable include orchestrating the company’s spinoff from Time Warner Inc. in 2009, its move to a publicly traded company in 2007, and several key acquisitions and mergers that expanded its footprint and services.
-Under his financial leadership, the company established a disciplined capital allocation strategy that has been emulated by many other leading S&P 500 companies.
+Other of Mr. Marcus’s notable accomplishments at Time Warner Cable include his orchestration of the company’s spinoff from Time Warner Inc. in 2009, its move to a publicly traded company in 2007, and several key acquisitions and mergers that expanded the company’s footprint and services.
+Under his leadership, Time Warner Cable established a disciplined capital allocation strategy that has been emulated by many other leading S&P 500 companies.

 Mr. Marcus joined Time Warner Cable in August 2005 as Senior Executive Vice President, overseeing corporate groups including mergers and acquisitions, law, business affairs, programming and human resources.
-In January 2008, he assumed accountability for finance functions, adding Chief Financial Officer to his title.
 From 1998 until he joined Time Warner Cable, Mr. Marcus held various positions at Time Warner Inc., including Senior Vice President of Mergers and Acquisitions.
-From 1990 to 1997, he practiced law at Paul, Weiss, Rifkind, Wharton & Garrison, where Time Warner Inc. was his client.
+From 1990 to 1997, he practiced law at Paul, Weiss, Rifkind, Wharton & Garrison.

 Mr. Marcus received a J.D. from Columbia Law School in 1990, where he was a Harlan Fiske Stone Scholar and an editor of the Columbia Law Review.
 He earned a B.A., magna cum laude, from Brown University in 1987.

 Time Warner Cable is among the largest providers of video, high-speed data and voice services in the U.S., connecting 15 million customers to entertainment, information and each other.